Tournament Informed Adversarial Quality Diversity: Introduction

 Quality Diversity (QD)~\citep{pugh2016quality} is an evolutionary computation subfield that finds a set of diverse, high-quality solutions, in a process called illumination.
 It has been applied to domains such as robotics~\citep{cully2015robots}, video games~\citep{gravina2019procedural}, chemical synthesis~\citep{jiang2022artificial}, or aeronautics~\citep{brevault2024bayesian}.

 QD can be used to illuminate adversarial problems, for which it can be critical to identify all possible attack strategies, for example, to evaluate a system's current safety and defend accordingly.
-Example of applications include: video games for automatic balancing of competitive games~\citep{fontaine2019mapping, fontaine2020covariance}, generalization evaluation of machine learning models~\citep{steckel2021illuminating, samvelyan2024multi}, and red teaming~\citep{ganguli2022red}, i.e., finding adversarial prompts that generate harmful content~\citep{Samvelyan2024RainbowTOA, wang2025quality, dang2025rainbowplus, nguyen2025diversifying}.
+Examples of applications include: video games for automatic balancing of competitive games~\citep{fontaine2019mapping, fontaine2020covariance}, generalization evaluation of machine learning models~\citep{steckel2021illuminating, samvelyan2024multi}, and red teaming~\citep{ganguli2022red}, i.e., finding adversarial prompts that generate harmful content~\citep{Samvelyan2024RainbowTOA, wang2025quality, dang2025rainbowplus, nguyen2025diversifying}.

 Those works illuminate only one side of the adversarial problem while fixing the other, thereby providing only partial illumination against the set of opposing problems picked by the experimenter.
-Generational Adversarial MAP-Elites (GAME)~\citep{anne2025generational} has recently been proposed as a general coevolutionary adversarial QD algorithm that illuminated both sides of an adversarial problem.
+Generational Adversarial MAP-Elites (GAME)~\citep{anne2025generational} has recently been proposed as a general coevolutionary adversarial QD algorithm that illuminates both sides of an adversarial problem.
 GAME alternates the illumination of each side in a sequence of generations, using Multi-Task Multi-Behavior MAP-Elites (MTMB-ME)~\citep{anne2023multi} to illuminate one side against a fixed set of opposing solutions selected from the previous generation, called tasks (Fig.~\ref{fig:teaser}).
-For example, in a game of Cat-and-mouse, it corresponds to finding different strategies for the cat to catch the mouse while also searching for different strategies for the mouse to avoid the cat.
+For example, in a game of Cat-and-mouse, it corresponds to finding different strategies for the cat to catch the mouse and for the mouse to avoid the cat.

-The task selection mechanism drives the coevolutionary process and should select tasks that present a higher diversity of challenges at each generation to expand the illumination.
-The original GAME uses a behavioral criterion to select tasks; we argue that, by disregarding the adversarial aspect of the problem, it fails to yield the greatest illumination.
-In addition, we argue that classic quality and diversity measures are not suited to adversarial problems.
+The task selection mechanism drives the coevolutionary process and should select tasks that present greater diversity of challenges at each generation to broaden the illumination.
+The original GAME uses a behavioral criterion to select tasks; we argue that by disregarding the problem's adversarial aspect, it fails to provide the greatest illumination.
+In addition, we argue that classic quality and diversity metrics are not suited to adversarial problems.